m-sgstyb/thesisTemplate-uniOfOxford/README.md

 ```
 cd thesisTemplate-uniOfOxford
 ```
 1. Open Sublime Text, install LaTeXTools and check that Skim is correctly set up to build with Sublime.
-A quick guide on this can be found [here](https://jj09.net/latex-with-sublimetext-and-skim/)
+A quick guide on this can be found in the post [here](https://jj09.net/latex-with-sublimetext-and-skim/)

 2. Open the full downloaded folder for the thesis template in Sublime Text.
 Click on a tex file, e.g. Oxford_Thesis.tex